elliottmorris/portfolio/content/_index.md

 <iframe width="480" height="320" src="https://thecrosstab.substack.com/embed" frameborder="0" scrolling="no"></iframe>
 </div>

-## Background
+### Background

 Perhaps the work I am best known for is my election forecasts, which have enjoyed varied success since I began blogging about political statistics in 2015.
-These days, I am interested in how we can improve over the popular aggregation-based predictive methods by incorporating raw polling micro-data into our models.
+These days, I am interested in how we can improve over the popular aggregation-based election forecasting methods by incorporating raw polling micro-data into our models.
+Such an approach can make crucial improvements in state-level polling, decreasing the biases in our national probabilistic estimates and producing more reliable day-to-day forecasts.

-I received my undergraduate degree in government and history from The University of Texas at Austin in 2018.
+I received my undergraduate degrees in government and history from The University of Texas at Austin in 2018.
 As part of my coursework I also studied statistics and computer science.
 I used to intern at the Pew Research Center and briefly produced statistical models for the election returns startup Decision Desk HQ.

-Broadly speaking, I am motivated by an interest to better understand American politics using data science and predictive analytics. _Got any leads?
+Broadly speaking, I am motivated by an interest to better understand the world using data science and predictive analytics.
+I also have a firmly-held belief in the power of political polling to improve democracy. _Got any leads?
 Drop me a line!_

 <br>